abbyhowell/edr_tester/readme.md

 ## My Solution

 I created a Ruby class called `ActivityGenerator` that can generate the desired endpoint activity.
-I took the code that calls those methods, and put them into a class called EdmTester, so that you could call `EdmTester.run_tests` and run through all the different activities.
+I took the code that calls those methods, and put them into a class called EdmTester, so that you could call `EdrTester.run_tests` and run through all the different activities.
 Then I added a file called `main.rb` that you can run from the command line with `rb main.rb` to invoke the program.

 ### How did it go?